 Can I lay mulch directly over my weeds?

 In short–yes.
 However, applying a barrier such as newspaper, cardboard, or landscape fabric is much more effective.

-Do I really need 4 inches of mulch?
-That seems like a lot.
+Do I really need FOUR inches of mulch?

 Four inches does seem like a lot of mulch, but you really do need that much.
 The only exception to this rule is when you are landscaping, and you get close to a plant.
-In that case, you need to reduce it to 2 inches at the base.
+In that case, you need to reduce it to two inches at the base.